shotgunsoftware/tk-core/docs/initializing.rst

 a plugin id of ``basic.maya``, Nuke is ``basic.nuke`` etc.

-By specifying ``basic.*`` in the *plugin Ids* field on the Pipeline Configuration, the configuraiton will be used by all the default (basic) toolkit integrations.
+By specifying ``basic.*`` in the *plugin Ids* field on the Pipeline Configuration, the configuraiton will be used by all the default (basic) Toolkit integrations.
 If you wanted a special configuration to only apply to certaing software integrations, you can specify this:

 .. image:: ./resources/initializing/plugin_ids.png